Autoscaling across clusters with resource metrics

 In Karmada, a FederatedHPA scales up/down the workload's replicas across multiple clusters, with the aim of automatically scaling the workload to match the demand.

-When the load is increase, FederatedHPA scales up the replicas of the workload(the Deployment, StatefulSet, or other similar resource) if the number of Pods is under the configured maximum.
-When the load is decrease, FederatedHPA scales down the replicas of the workload if the number of Pods is above the configured minimum.
+When the load is increased, FederatedHPA scales up the replicas of the workload (Deployment, StatefulSet, or other similar resource) if the number of Pods is under the configured maximum.
+When the load is decreased, FederatedHPA scales down the replicas of the workload if the number of Pods is above the configured minimum.

 The walkthrough example will do as follows:

-- One deployment's pod exists in
+- One Deployment's Pod exists in

 member1

-cluster. - The service is deployed in
+cluster. - The Service is deployed in

 member1